Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 The flexor digitorum superficialis is a big muscle in the front of your forearm.
 It has two parts: one starts from your elbow and the other from your radius bone.
 These parts join together to form four tendons that connect to your fingers.

 This muscle helps you bend your fingers at the middle and first knuckles.
 It also helps bend your wrist.
-It gets its signals from the median nerve and blood supply from arteries in your arm.
+It gets signals from the median nerve and blood supply from arteries in your arm.

 Flexor Carpi Ulnaris